weipin/jewzruxin/README.md

 To interact with the sandbox environment, follow the steps below:
 - Navigate to the folder Playground, open the workspace "Playground.xcworkspace" with Xcode.
 - Build the framework (Command + B).
-To be more specific, you need to build the target "JewzruxinMac" which should be selected by default (the playground only uses JewzruxinMac).
+To be more specific, you need to build the target "JewzruxinMac" (the playground only uses JewzruxinMac, the target selected by default).
 - Now you can navigate between the playground pages, making changes and examining results.

 Install